bytescout/ByteScout-SDK-SourceCode/BarCode Reader SDK/ASP.NET/Read From Live Camera (C# - MVC)/!!!ReadmeFIRST.txt

-﻿Readme for live web cam barcode scanning ASP.NET demo

-Supports all browsers by using 2 modes:
+This sample supports all browsers by using 2 modes:

 (required mode is automatically detected by the javascript)
 - HTML5 based web camera capture (supported by Google Chrome, Firefox, Safari, Safari on iOS browsers)